khurramjaved96/mrcl/README.md

 # Major bug fix and refactoring: Dated: 05 July, 2020

 1. Fixed a bug that affected gradient computation
-2. New more flexible syntax for defining PLN and RLN networks and running experiments.
-It is now possible to add attention layers, and learning rates as meta-parameters
+2. New more flexible syntax for defining PLN and RLN networks for running experiments.
+It is now possible to add attention layers, and learning rates as meta-parameters.
-3. Significantly improved results on both omniglot and sine benchmark
+3. Significantly improved results on both omniglot and sine benchmark by fixing the bug.
+By using a linear PLN layer -- as suggested by S. Beaulieu et.al (2020) -- it is possible to get the same results as ANML without using any neuromodulation layers (S. Beaulieu 2020).
 4. The bug fix also makes the optimization more robust to hyper-parameters.
-5. The representation learning alone achieves results similar to those achieved by ANML now.
+The same results hold for a wide number of meta-learning and inner learning rates.

+# Upcoming updates

+1. Adding comparisons to attention layer/neuromodulation layer.

 # OML (Previously MRCL) (NeurIPS19)